 Yes.
 Use the song index to find songs that will work best for your particular tastes and Seder.
 Each song is on an attractively formatted song sheet that you can print out for your guests.
 It’s easy to find the right song.
 The index is organized by original title, show or artist, genre, number in the songbook, and theme.
 Click on the top of any column to find the songs arranged alphabetically and/or by song number.

 I don’t know some of these songs.
 What do you suggest?

-Check out the sample recordings posted on the website.
-You’ll be able to sing along with them.
-Or listen to a recording of the original song on the internet or a music streaming service.
+Check out our sample recordings; you’ll be able to sing along with them.
+Or listen to the original song on the internet or a music streaming service.
 You’ll find that it’s easy to add the parody words to the original tune.
-If any of your Seder guests plays guitar or any other instrument, ask them to learn a song in advance (it’s easy to find sheet music on the internet) to accompany your Seder guests.
+You can also use our instrumental tracks to accompany the singing at your Seder.
+Or if any of your guests plays guitar or any other instrument, you might ask them to learn a song in advance (it’s easy to find sheet music on the internet).

 Where else can I find song parodies for Passover?

 Lots of creative musicians have written and performed terrific song parodies for Passover.
 To go beyond these songs, look on the internet to find audio and video recordings and lyric sheets for other songs.

 Sure.
 It’s always great to hear from people who have enjoyed these songs at their own Seder.
 If you have created an audio or video file of any of these songs, please share it with me.
 And feel free to email me with any questions at firstname.lastname@example.org.

 Many people have asked how this collection of song parodies came about.
 It got started in the late 1980s at our family seder with the “Singin’ in the Rain” parody, performed by my two young daughters in rain slickers and boots.
 As my family grew, so did the song collection.
 Family members and a friend have gotten into the act as lyricists.